 For the last equality, Fukuyama employs a technical argument to show the continuity of $\sigma_{a,a'}$, but in fact is immediate and follows for any $a < a'$ from the first step.
 The explicit computation of the variational expression $\sup_{0 \leq a < a' \leq 1} \sigma_{a,a'}$ is surprisingly tedious, see \cite[Section 5]{Fu08}. \end{enumerate}

-The second step of Fukuyama's proof naturally gives rise to an open cover $\mathcal{D}_b(r)$ for which holds true on the complement.
-The main problem lies in the first step as it relies on prior works from Berkes and Strassen.
-It appears to be not feasible to go through the complete proof to obtain convenient covers.
-Instead, we will replace the first by a completely self-contained proof of \eqref{eq:lilres}.
+The second step of Fukuyama's proof naturally gives rise to an open cover $\mathcal{D}_b(r)$ for which \eqref{eq:discr} holds true on the complement.
+The main problem lies in the first step as it relies on prior works by Berkes and Strassen.
+It does not appear feasible to go through the complete proof to obtain convenient covers.
+Instead, we will replace the first step in Fukuyama's proof by a completely self-contained proof of \eqref{eq:lilres}.
 Our main observation is that if $a$ and $a'$ are $b$-adic rational of the form $\frac{k}{b^L}$, then \eqref{eq:lilres} is not much more involved than the standard law of iterated logarithms for random walk.
-However, even for the pure LIL for random walks the computation of explicit non-asymptotic bounds is somewhat difficult (see Proposition~\ref{prop:RW} below).
-The construction of open covers $\mathcal{L}_b^{a,a'}(r)$ - corresponding to the restricted LIL \eqref{eq:lilres} - requires some technical effort and will be content of Proposition~\ref{prop:L}.
+Nevertheless, even for the pure LIL for random walks the computation of explicit non-asymptotic bounds is somewhat difficult (see Proposition~\ref{prop:RW} below).
+The construction of open covers $\mathcal{L}_b^{a,a'}(r)$ - corresponding to the restricted LIL \eqref{eq:lilres} - requires some technical effort and will be the content of Proposition~\ref{prop:L}.

 The main goal of the upcoming subsections is a proof of the following \begin{theorem} Let $r \in (0,1]$ be some real number and let $\mathcal{L}_b^{a,a'}(s)$ and $\mathcal{D}_b(s)$ be the open sets from \eqref{eq:L} and \eqref{eq:D}.
 We define